Average Car Insurance Cost Per Year in 2026

 - You're in a short-term situation and may switch insurers before the year is up

-- Your insurer charges no installment fees (rare, but it happens)
+- Your insurer charges no installment fees (rare, but some offer autopay discounts of 3–15% that offset the difference)

 - You want policy flexibility — monthly payers can make coverage adjustments more easily